yajra/laravel-datatables-docs/response-fractal.md

 # Response using Transformer

-When using tranformer, all column operations must be done via transformer.
-Thus `addColumn`, `editColumn` and `removeColumn` should be avoided when using fractal.
+When using tranformer, all response manipulations must be done via transformer.
+Thus `addColumn`, `editColumn`, `removeColumn`, `setRowAttr`, `setClassAttr`, etc... should be avoided when using fractal.

 ```php
 use Datatables;